ArchitHallan/python-challenge/README.md

-# python-challenge
-This is My bootcamp assignment 3, python challenge
- # PyBank

 This Python script analyzes the financial data of a company over a period.
 The data is stored in a CSV file named `budget_data.csv`.
 The script calculates the total months, total profit/loss, average change, greatest increase in profits, and greatest decrease in profits.
 The results are printed to the terminal and written to a text file named `financial_analysis.txt`.